DavidGomezCabeza/CheShImP/README.md

   ### 18.- Restart GUI for New Experiment
+  Press the button to close the current GUI and open it again from scratch to start analysing a new set of images without interference from the previous one.

   ### 19.- Delete Temporary Directory with Processed Data
+  All data generated and processed images are saved in a folder called tmp_img inside the main CSI folder selected.
+This button deletes the directory and all its contents if pressed.

   ### 20.- Plot FID of Selected Voxel (Displayed in Windows for Points 15 and 16)
+  For the currently selected voxel (from panel 13), display the real and imaginary parts of the FID in panels 15 and 16 instead of the Fourier-transformed data.

   ### 21.- Use Colour Grid Instead of Porton Image in Overlay for Window of Point 13
+  Display the colour grid below the spectroscopic image in panel 13 instead of the proton image.
+By default, it will display the colour grid generated in section 22, but when clicking the MP tick it will display the one from panel 23 (more details in these following two sections).

   ### 22.- Generate Colour Grid Using Maximum Peak Intensity in Each Voxel